Professor and Canada Research Chair, Global Development Studies

-My research and teaching emphasize the political economy of development, with special emphasis on the role played by politics of the financial system ranging from the United States to Latin America and South East Asia.
+My research and teaching emphasise the political economy of development, with special emphasis on the role played by politics of the financial system ranging from the United States to Latin America and South East Asia.
 In my published work I have tried to debunk the commonly held belief that finance is a technical issue best left to those with expert knowledge, i.e., economists.
-One way I achieve this objective is by exploring, both theoretically and empirically, role of, and intersections between, the rule of law and money.
-I investigate these themes across a variety of spaces (e.g., global, national, local) by exploring various topics such as: development aid, debt crises, corporate social responsibility, micro-finance lending, credit card debt, as well as student loans and payday loans.
+One way I achieve this objective is by exploring - both theoretically and empirically - the role of, and intersections between, the rule of law and money.
+I investigate these themes across a variety of spatial scales (e.g., global, national, local) by exploring various topics such as: development aid, financial crises, corporate governance and socially responsible investment, and debt.

 Department of Political Studies

 : Global Political Economy of Development (fall term)

 DEVS 494: Global Governance and Development (fall term)

 DEVS 893/POLS 891: Global Political Economy of Slums, Development and Governance (fall term)

 Global Governance in Question: Empire, Class, and the New Common Sense in Managing North-South Relations.
 London: Pluto Books and Ann Arbor: University of Michigan Press, 2006.